AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

 ---
 title: Creative Cloud for Enterprise Tutorials
-description: These Creative Cloud for enterprise tutorials, webinars, and use cases are designed to quickly bring both beginners and administrators up-to-speed on the Creative Cloud for enterprise products.
+description: These Creative Cloud for enterprise tutorials, webinars, and use cases are designed to quickly bring both beginners and administrators up-to-speed on the Creative Cloud for enterprise products
 ---

 # Creative Cloud for Enterprise Tutorials